gilbertohasnofb/auxjad/docs/examples/example-5-shuffling-harmonics.rst

         }

     ..  figure:: ../_images/example-5-shuffling-harmonics-1rxgv2my0lr.png

-To finalise the score, let's improve the spelling of some rhythms.
-Most classes and functions in this library use |abjad.Meter.rewrite_meter()| mutation to adjust the spelling of rhythms according to a meter.
-Unfortunately, this mutation sometimes uses ties within a single beat, resulting in rhythms that are less ideally notated than they could.
-|auxjad.mutate.prettify_rewrite_meter()| fuses pitched leaves according to
-some specific rules, improving the default output of
-|abjad.Meter.rewrite_meter()|.
-This function is also available as the method
-|abjad.mutate.prettify_rewrite_meter()|, which Auxjad automatically adds as
-an extension method to |abjad.mutate|.

 Notice that the time signature has been repeated.
 While the method :meth:`~auxjad.Fader.output_all()` takes care of repeated time signatures,